OWASP/threat-dragon/dev-notes.md

 1. `npm run pretest`
 1. `npm test`
 1. `npm run build-lin`
-1. make sure the installers work
-1. navigate to .deb or .rpm package and run
+1. make sure the installers work, navigate to .deb or .rpm package and test
-1. obtain (from MacOS build) the Snap .snap file and run
+1. test the Snap .snap and AppImage files
-1. obtain (from MacOS build) the AppImage file and run
-1. obtain SHA256 of .deb and .rpm files using `shasum -a256`
+1. obtain SHA256 of .deb, .rpm, .snap and .AppImage files using `shasum -a256`

 * ### TD desktop release ###
 1. tag the desktop release, see above